cellux/rpi-buildroot/README.md

 (warning: this is work in progress)

+The following commands should be executed as an ordinary user (NOT root):

 ```bash
 # create folder for ccache and dl directories
 # (must be at this location, the buildroot config refers to it)